The Blank Slate Internet

 The second viewpoint makes other

-distinctions.
-One of these is about the
+of these distinctions is about the

-meaning of complexity.
-This distinction
+meaning of the term "complexity".
+This

-When this difference is seen, we are given a new and proper understanding of
+When this difference is seen, we are given a new and proper

 natural intelligence and computing.

-This understanding is essential for those of us trying to understand
+This understanding is essential for those of us trying to

-The complete system of mechanisms
+foundational elements of computer science.
+The complete system of

 involved in computing environments is always a system of finite state